SnailDragon/ProcessingProjects/README.md

 --Not including projects finished before Oct 1 2021--

 ## Projects
+(_oldGeneratedArt - this is from before I was organized, if you can't find a project in the README it's probably there)

 Orbits on Orbits - base project for other orbit-themed projects.
 Honestly a mess.
 Video: none.